 - Tailwind scheduling of every fresh pin to every relevant board if I’m unable to be online to hand pin.
 I would still prefer to hand pin.

 - Tailwind tribes keep my pins in the feed when I’m in the Himalayas.

 - Prioritising the best pins, the ones that I know go well on Pinterest and resharing them regularly ( They are often technically the worst pins, too small etc., but they work.
-NOTE the old size rules have gone out of the window, square or any 1:3 ratio is now best, 600 x 900 pixels is recommended by Pinterest.
+NOTE the old size rules have gone out of the window, square or any 1:3 ratio is now recommended by Pinterest, 600 x 900.
 I tried square- they flopped).

 - I’ve left the sharing groups and threads.
 Pinning other people’s non-relevant, poor-quality stuff wasn’t helping my authority as a pinner nor my SEO.
 Neither was hosting huge random group boards, they’re gone.

 - Cleaning up my boards, removing the dross ( size of the pin hardly seems to matter by the way, some of my best pins are “too small”)